You (the student) drive the process of requesting accommodations for a disability.

 Schedule an intake interview with a Disability Support Services (DSS) Counselor in a timely manner (DSS contacts)

-Meet with DSS counselor to determine reasonable accommodations
+DSS counselor and student together determine reasonable accommodations

 Notification of Academic Accommodation letters emailed to faculty and student

 Student and Faculty discuss Academic Accommodations during first week of class